illescasDaniel/CppStyleGuide/README.md

 	cout << *it << ' ';
 }

-// For-range loop
+// Range-based for loop

-for (int number: numbers) {
+for (const int& number: numbers) {
 	cout << number << ' ';
 }

-for (auto name: names) { // "auto" is a string in this case
+for (const auto& name: names) { // "auto" is a string in this case
 	cout << name << ' ';
 }
 ```